 Words by Steven Baboun for HaitiLuxe.

-I woke up to the works of Philippe Dodard and Préfète Duffaut on my wall.
-I grew up with a sculpture of Gesner Abelard that stood proud and defiant somewhere on my grandma’s decorative table in her hallway.
+I grew up with the works of Philippe Dodard and Préfète Duffaut.
+I grew up with sculptures of Gesner Abelard that stood in different domestic and outdoor spaces.

 These Haitian art works were radiating color, coming to life with exaggerated portraits of fruit vendors or the typical portrait of a Haitian girl with cornrows and a red bow tied to her beautiful locks.